Trust and privacy

 - Concepts: Machines and pairing.
 The per-org identity story.

-- Concepts: Context Vault.
+- Concepts: Team Context.
 The encryption details.

 - Audit log.
 What's recorded.